torvalds/linux/Documentation/bpf/kfuncs.rst

 1. Introduction
 ===============

-BPF Kernel Functions or more commonly known as kfuncs are functions in the Linux kernel which are exposed for use by BPF programs.
+BPF Kernel Functions or more commonly known as kfuncs are functions in the GNU/Linux kernel which are exposed for use by BPF programs.
 Unlike normal BPF helpers, kfuncs do not have a stable interface and can change from one kernel release to another.
 Hence, BPF programs need to be updated in response to changes in the